Preliminary phase of Lionel Desmond inquiry begins - Halifax | Globalnews.ca

 READ MORE: N.S. inquiry into Lionel Desmond murder-suicide to begin in May

+The Nova Scotia government promised the inquiry in December 2017, almost a year after Desmond fatally shot his mother Brenda, wife Shanna and 10-year-old daughter Aaliyah, before turning the gun on himself.

-The 33-year-old soldier was diagnosed with PTSD after two tours in Afghanistan in 2007.
+The 33-year-old soldier had been diagnosed with post-traumatic stress disorder after two tours in Afghanistan in 2007.

+Family members say Desmond sought treatment for his mental illness and a post-concussion disorder, but they say he did not receive the help he desperately needed.

+The first order of business for the inquiry will be deciding who will be granted standing to be directly involved in the proceedings.

 WATCH: N.S. to launch inquiry into former soldier Lionel Desmond’s triple murder-suicide